MorganKryze/ConsoleAppVisuals/docs/articles/use.md

 With Position.cs and Placement.cs, it belongs to the tools classes.

+### TextStyler.cs

+This class is used to style the text.
+It contains the methods to apply a specific style to a text.
+Often used for the title.
+It may be useful to create your own style.

 ### Position.cs

 This class is used to define any position defined by an X and Y coordinate.
 It may be used in cases like matrix selectors for example.